About Bonné

 She is best known for her work on the rhino poaching film ‘STROOP – journey into the rhino horn war`’.
 The film has garnered global attention with its selection for over 40 film festivals, winning 30 awards.
 ‘STROOP’ has been made available on major digital platforms and has been broadcast in 8 languages and over 80 countries.
 “Bold and fearless” is how Bonné’s work on ‘STROOP’ has been called by South Africa’s media.
 She is also noted for her field reporting work on the long-running nature television series 50/50 for seven seasons on the national broadcaster.

 Recognition for her television presenting include a Jackson Wild Media Award nomination for Best Host/Presenter alongside dame Judi Dench in 2019, a SANParks Kudu Award for Best Journalist in the years 2015, 2019 and two Impact DOCS for Best On-Camera Talent and Best Narration/Voice-Over Talent in 2021.
-Her documentary film ‘Kingdoms of Fire, Ice & Fairy Tales’ is currently having a successful run on the festival circuit and has recently won for ‘Best Documentary’ and ‘Best Host/Presenter’.
+Her documentary film ‘Kingdoms of Fire, Ice & Fairy Tales’ had a successful run on the festival circuit and won for ‘Best Documentary’ and ‘Best Host/Presenter’.

-Her new nature series ‘Bewonder & Bewaar’ is now showing every Sunday night at 20:00 on kykNET Channel 144.
+‘Bewonder & Bewaar S3’ is now showing every Sunday night at 20:30 on kykNET Channel 144, and this time with english subtitles.

 For more information, please see the Wikipedia page on Bonné.